Slow Cooker Italian Wedding Soup

 Make the meatballs:

-• In a medium bowl add all the meatballs ingredients, except oil, and stir to combine.
-Shape into 1 inch balls.
+• In a medium bowl, add all the meatball ingredients except the oil and stir to combine.
+Shape into 1-inch balls.

 • Place a large skillet over medium-high heat and add the oil.
-Once how, cook meatballs, flipping as needed until browned and cooked through.
+Once hot, cook meatballs, flipping as needed until browned and cooked through.
 Place on paper towels to drain.

-• Add the meatballs, pasta and spinach to the slow cooker and cook for 30 minutes prior to mealtime or until the pasta is done.
+• Add the meatballs, pasta, and spinach to the slow cooker and cook for 30 minutes before mealtime, or until the pasta is cooked.

 • Ladle into bowls and top with favorite toppings.